Click Here to read the Federal Governments LGBTI Ageing Strategy

 LGBT Seniors' Groups

-- involve LGBT older people in older people’s services & representative structures
+· How to involve LGBTI older people in aged care services and representative structures

 LGBTI Legal Service